-Considering isolated mitochondria as powerhouses and proton pumps as molecular machines and relating the experimental results to energy metabolism of the intact cell, the cellular "P/O2 based on oxidation of glycogen is increased by the glycolytic substrate-level phosphorylation of 3 "P/Glyc, i.e. 0.5 mol "P for each mol O2 consumed in the complete oxidation of a mol glycosyl unit (Glyc).
+Considering isolated mitochondria as powerhouses and proton pumps as molecular machines and relating the experimental results to energy metabolism of the intact cell, the cellular "P/O2 based on oxidation of glycogen is increased by the glycolytic substrate-level phosphorylation of 3 "P/Glyc, i.e., 0.5 mol "P for each mol O2 consumed in the complete oxidation of a mol glycosyl unit (Glyc).
 Adding 0.5 to the mitochondrial "P/O2 ratio of 5.4 yields a bioenergetic cell physiological "P/O2 ratio close to 6.
-Two NADH equivalents are formed during glycolysis and transported from the cytosol into the mitochondrial matrix, the energetic cost of which must potentially be taken into account.
+Two NADH equivalents are formed during glycolysis and transported from the cytosol into the mitochondrial matrix, either by the malate-aspartate shuttle or by the glycerophosphate shuttle resulting in different theoretical yield of ATP generated by mitochondria, the energetic cost of which potentially must be taken into account.
 Considering also substrate-level phosphorylation in the TCA cycle, this high "P/O2 ratio not only reflects proton translocation and OXPHOS studied in isolation, but integrates mitochondrial physiology with energy transformation in the living cell (Gnaiger 1993b).

-4. Conclusions
+5. Conclusions

-MitoEAGLE can serve as a gateway to better diagnose mitochondrial respiratory defects linked to genetic variations, age-related health risks, gender-specific mitochondrial performance, life style with its consequences on degenerative diseases, and environmental exposure to toxicological agents.
+MitoEAGLE can serve as a gateway to better diagnose mitochondrial respiratory defects linked to genetic variations, age-related health risks, gender-specific mitochondrial performance, life style with its effects on degenerative diseases, and environmental exposure to thermal regimes and chemical compounds.
 The present recommendations on coupling control (Part 1) will be extended in a series of manuscripts on pathway control of mitochondrial respiration, respiratory states in intact cells, and harmonization of experimental procedures.

 The optimal choice for expressing O2 flow per biological system, and normalization for specific tissue-markers (volume, mass, protein) and mitochondrial markers (volume, protein, content, mtDNA, activity of marker enzymes, respiratory reference state) is guided by the scientific question.
-Interpretation of the data obtained depends critically on the appropriate normalization, and reporting rates merely as nmol·s·1 is discouraged because it is uninformative.
-For studies with intact or permeabilized cells, we recommend that normalizations be provided as far as possible: (I) on a per cell basis as O2 flow (a biophysical normalization); (2) per mg cell protein or per cell mass as mass-specific O2 flux (a cellular normalization); and (3) per mitochondrial marker as mt-specific flux (a mitochondrial normalization).
-With information on cell size and the use of both normalizations the maximal potential information is available (Renner et al. 2003; Wagner et al. 2011; Gnaiger 2014).
+Interpretation of the obtained data depends critically on appropriate normalization; reporting rates merely as nmol·s-1 is discouraged because it is uninformative.
+For studies with intact or permeabilized cells, we recommend that normalizations be provided as far as possible: (1) on a per cell basis as O2 flow (a biophysical normalization); (2) per g cell protein or per cell mass as mass-specific O2 flux (a cellular normalization); and (3) per mitochondrial marker as mt-specific flux (a mitochondrial normalization).
+With information on cell size and the use of both normalizations, maximum potential information is available (Renner et al. 2003; Wagner et al. 2011; Gnaiger 2014).
 When using isolated mitochondria, mitochondrial protein is a frequently applied mitochondrial marker, the use of which is basically restricted to isolated mitochondria.
-Mitochondrial markers must be evaluated critically, such as citrate synthase activity as an enzymatic matrix marker, which provide a link to the tissue of origin on the basis of calculating the mitochondrial yield, i.e. the fraction of mitochondrial marker obtained from a unit mass of tissue.
+Mitochondrial markers must be evaluated critically, such as citrate synthase activity as an enzymatic matrix marker, that provides a link to the tissue of origin on the basis of calculating the mitochondrial yield, i.e., the fraction of mitochondrial marker obtained from a unit mass of tissue.